artyfoxx/artyfox-plugin/README.md

 * `b`: The `b` parameter in the `bicubic` kernel.
 Defaults to 1/3.
 * `c`: The `c` parameter in the `bicubic` kernel.
 Defaults to 1/3.
 * `taps`: Window radius value for `blackman`, `gauss`, `kaiser`, `lanczos` and `nuttall` kernels.
 Default is 3.
 * `gamma`: The inverse and forward gamma correction value.
 Correction is performed before and after resizing, in order to produce the resize itself in a linear color space.
-The default values ​​are 2.4 for RGB and ≈2.2 (1 / 0.45) for YUV and GRAY.
+The default values ​​are `'srgb'` for RGB and `'smpte170m'` for YUV and GRAY.
 Two different formulas are used for RGB and YUV/GRAY.
-The formula for YUV/GRAY is suitable for SMPTE 170M, BT.601, BT.709, BT.2020 and is not suitable for SMPTE 240M, DCI-P3.
+The formula for YUV/GRAY is suitable for SMPTE 170M, BT.601, BT.709, BT.2020.
-`gamma=1` - completely disables correction, resizing occurs directly, in a logarithmic color space.
+Other supported values ​​are: `'adobe'` (Adobe RGB), `'dcip3'` (DCI-P3), `'smpte240m'` (SMPTE 240M) and `'none'` (completely disables correction, resizing occurs directly, in a logarithmic color space).
-The allowed range of values ​​is from 0.1 to 5.0
 * `sharp`: Optional post sharp.
 It is performed after resizing, but before gamma correction.
 By default, 1.0 (sharp is disabled).
 Values ​​​​less than 1.0 - blur, more - sharp.
 The allowed range of values ​​is from 0.1 to 5.0

 Chroma alignment in YUV with subsampling is performed based on the `"_ChromaLocation"` property.
 If the property is missing or has an incorrect value, then alignment is performed along the left edge, as in MPEG2.